Tag: Good Friday

 Psalm 116, Psalm 117, Mark 14:12–52, Ephesians 5:15–21

-Many churches observe Maundy Thursday through a communal recreation of the Last Supper (or the First ).
-It is an especially poignant time to do it, as the shadow of sits right there…waiting.
+Many churches observe Maundy Thursday through a communal recreation of the Last Supper (or the First Communion).
+It is an especially poignant time to do it, as the shadow of Good Friday sits right there…waiting.

 Do you sing at meals?
 Most people probably don’t.
 If you have teenagers or young children, the thought of having any meal be longer feels like a headache.
 Yet, there is something to this that we should think on.
 It isn’t customary to sing at every meal, but how about symbolically important ones?
 While Passover does not have the same weight for most Christians as those of Jewish descent, it still should be very significant in our religious observances.

-The of Passover and Maundy Thursday is that as much as humanity had a part in it, God was the star.
-There are huge and powerful things that happen on Passover and Maundy Thursday, the of the should be awe, amazement, and a whole lot of singing.
+The power of Passover and Maundy Thursday is that as much as humanity had a part in it, God was the star.
+There are huge and powerful things that happen on Passover and Maundy Thursday, the response of the faithful should be awe, amazement, and a whole lot of singing.

 3) It is not coincidental that Maundy Thursday is a Passover meal.
 Why do you think it’s important?
 What is different between the two?